+MEASURES WITHHELD OR WITHDRAWN.
 Another question is whether or not there is a difference between withholding and withdrawing life sustaining measures, e.g. ventilators.
-Many people think that while it is morally acceptable to refrain from initiating the use of a ventilator, it is illegal or immoral to withdraw the treatment.
+Many people think that it is morally acceptable to forgo the use of a ventilator, but that it is illegal or immoral to withdraw treatment once it has begun.
 Even some health care providers have expressed that opinion.
-In fact, the same moral principles apply to withdrawing treatment as to withholding, although it may be more difficult emotionally to withdraw than to withhold.
+In fact, the same moral principles apply to withdrawing treatment as to withholding it, although it may be more difficult emotionally to withdraw than to withhold.

 While some families would feel more comfortable emotionally with having "tried everything," there is no moral obligation to do this if in the best clinical judgment such measures may be useless or result in a burden disproportionate to the anticipated benefit.
-In those situations where there is a question of the usefulness of such treatment, it would be appropriate to try it for at least a period of time.
+In those situations where there is uncertainty regarding the usefulness of such treatment, it would be appropriate to try it for at least a period of time.
 If later the treatment fails to benefit the person's recovery, does not provide comfort, or even increases their discomfort, it is morally acceptable that these measures be discontinued.